 I am available by email Monday through Friday, 8 a.m. to 5 p.m.
-You are welcome to stop by my office, 208-B Stubbs Hall, if I am available, but an appointment is preferred.
+You are welcome to stop by my office, 235 Stubbs Hall, if I am available, but an appointment is preferred.
 You can make an appointment via Calendly online here: https://calendly.com/agunderson/30min.
-You can also visit during my virtual office hours, Tuesday/Thursday from 3 to 4 p.m.
-Use the following link with the password officehour:
+You can also visit during my office hours, Tuesday/Thursday from 1 to 2 p.m.

-https://lsu.zoom.us/j/3242133543?pwd=dk9TaDBDSIZKMGRTQVQ1ZTIRbEkwZz09.
 There is no guarantee I will respond to emails either in the evenings or on the weekends, so plan accordingly.
 A note on etiquette: please sign your emails with your name and include an appropriate salutation.
 (Hint: you can't go wrong with, "Hi, Dr. Gunderson.")